shubhamrj7/shubham.github.io/_posts/2018-04-22-kdd-tutorial.md

     - Integrating Text Cube with HIN
         * HIN Embedding
         * Cube-Aided HIN Embedding and Mining
-6. System Demos
-    - Multilingual Phrase Mining Demo & APIs
-    - CaseOLAP: Text Cube Summarization
-7. Summary and Future Directions
+6. Summary and Future Directions
     - Summary of Multidimensional Text Analysis
         * Principles and Techniques
         * AdvantagesandLimitations
-        * How to choose a method based on your appli- cation?
+        * How to choose a method based on your application?
     - Future Directions

 ## Presenters